synel/syndll2/README.md

  - Simultaneous connections to the same terminal from different threads will automatically be queued so they can't interfere with each other.
  - Simultaneous connections to multiple *different* terminals are supported and can be run in parallel.

+### Installation

+The best and easiest way to use Syndll2 is by adding a NuGet package reference.

+    PM> Install-Package Syndll2 -Pre

+*Note that the package is currently in prerelease status.*

+This will add a compiled version of Syndll2.dll to your project, and add a project reference automatically.
+ - Nuget makes it very simple to update your project to the latest version of this library.
+ - If you are not familiar with Nuget, please [start here](http://docs.nuget.org/).
+ - You can also visit the [Syndll2 Nuget Feed](https://nuget.org/packages/Syndll2/) directly.

 ### Example Usage